 - For people with Medicaid and the Children’s Health Insurance Program (CHIP): Coverage with no cost sharing for COVID-19 tests (free over-the-counter tests and tests done by a health care provider) will continue until September 30, 2024.

 - For people without insurance (no coverage): Many Local Health Departments (LHDs) still offer free testing.
-Use VDH’s Testing Locator to find a location or the CDC No-Cost COVID-19 Testing Locator to find a free test
+Use VDH’s Testing Locator to find a location or the CDC No-Cost COVID-19 Testing Locator to find a free test.
+Please also check with your local public library in Virginia—some have free COVID-19 tests available.

 No. Currently, the federal government provides two prescription medications for the treatment of COVID-19 free of charge: Paxlovid (nirmatrelvir with ritonavir) and Lagevrio (molnupiravir).
-These medications will continue to be widely available and at no cost to patients for some time after the end of the COVID-19 public health emergency declaration.
-The COVID-19 Therapeutics Locator let’s people and medical providers search for nearby sites that have medication
+These medications will continue to be widely available and at no cost to patients for the time being.
+In the near future, both of these medications will transition from being supplied exclusively by the federal government to being available on the commercial market (i.e., commercialization).
+Despite commercialization, provisions will be in place so these medications will be free of charge for people who are uninsured and underinsured.
+The COVID-19 Therapeutics Locator lets people and medical providers search for nearby sites that have medication.

 COVID-19 (coronavirus disease 2019) is a disease caused by a virus named SARS-CoV-2.

-It can be very contagious and spreads by breathing in air that has small droplets and particles that contain the virus.
+The virus can be very contagious and spreads mainly by breathing in air that has small droplets and particles that contain the virus.
 It can also be spread by droplets and particles landing in someone’s eyes, nose, or mouth.
 Sometimes, the infected person may contaminate surfaces they touch, but this is uncommon.
-Anyone infected with COVID-19 can spread it, even if they do NOT have symptoms.
+Anyone with COVID-19 can spread the illness, even if they do NOT have symptoms.

 For more information on COVID-19, please visit:

 Symptoms of COVID-19 may appear 2-14 days after exposure to the virus and can range from mild to severe.
-Possible symptoms include:
+Common symptoms (not a complete list) include:

 - Fever or chills